wlyra/pencil_tutorial/2-running-pencil.md

 	itorder = 3
 	dvid=0.1

-Add also a video.in file to output the particle density
+Add also a `video.in` file to tell the code to output the particle density

 	echo rhop > video.in